adonisjs/v5-docs/content/api/database/schema.md

 }
 ```

+---

 ### disableTransactions
-A property to enabled/disable wrapping database queries inside a transaction.
-By default the property value is set to `false`.
+A property to enable/disable wrapping database queries inside a transaction.
+The transactions are enabled by default.
+All the statements inside a given migration file are wrapped inside a single transaction.

 ```ts
 class UserSchema extends BaseSchema {